zbyszeksmiechowicz/microgateway/kubernetes/docker/edgemicro/README.md

 ## TLS certificates
 The container has a mount point on `/opt/apigee/.edgemicro`.
 You can load the certificates on the mount point and refer to it from the `org-env-config.yaml`

+### Self signed certificates
+If you are using CA not trusted by default by node.js, consider using `NODE_EXTRA_CA_CERTS` = A file path to the file that should consist of one or more trusted certificates in PEM format

+Whlie we recommend this flag never be used, you could also set `NODE_TLS_REJECT_UNAUTHORIZED` = 1

+to turn off validation

 ## Using custom plugins
 There are two options to deal with custom plugins: